 - Especially naturally oily fish such as sardines, pilchards, mackerel and salmon.
 Omega 3 fats help to reduce blood pressure and risk of stroke.
 The Heart and Stroke Foundation South Africa recommends that fatty fish should be eaten at least twice a week.

 - Clean water and unsweetened tea or coffee

-Enjoy your food but eat less
+Enjoy your food and avoid overeating

-- It’s good to enjoy food and share meals together but eating too much can lead to weight gain, increasing your risk for diabetes and heart disease.
+- It’s good to enjoy food and share meals together but eating too much can lead to weight gain, increasing your risk for obesity, diabetes and heart disease.